 Hailing from ottawa, canada...

 The PepTides is a nine-member band with a distinctive larger-than-life pop sound.
 The five vocalists and four instrumentalists draw on funk, electronic and disco influences.
-They have been described in the press as “the B52’s crossed with The Manhattan Transfer backed by Arcade Fire.”
+In 2017, the band was featured on the cover of Ottawa Life Magazine as “Ottawa’s Best Band.”

 A snapshot of Canadian diversity, The PepTides is an eclectic community of musicians with a rainbow of identities: girls and guys, gay and straight, English and French, black and white and in between, Ukrainian, Mexican, Guyanese, Cree, Acadian, Armenian and Scottish.